The d'Alembert Inevitability Theorem: Conclusions

-Several natural questions remain open for further investigation.
-These include the classification of asymmetric polynomial combiners, the stability of the polynomial composition law in the Hyers-Ulam sense, and the multidimensional case with distinct coordinate parameters.\\
+{Several natural questions remain open for further investigation.
+These include the classification of asymmetric polynomial combiners, the stability of the polynomial composition law in the Hyers--Ulam sense, and the multidimensional case with distinct coordinate~parameters.}

-{\bf Author contributions.} Conceptualization, J.W.; Methodology, J.W. and M.Z.; Software, J.W.; Validation, J.W., M.Z. and E.A.; Formal Analysis, M.Z. and J.W.; Investigation, J.W., M.Z. and E.A.; Resources, J.W.; Writing-Original Draft Preparation, J.W.; Writing-Review and Editing, M.Z., J.W., and E.A.; Funding Acquisition, J.W.
+{\bf Author contributions.} Conceptualization, J.W.; Methodology, J.W. and M.Z.; Software, J.W.; Validation, J.W., M.Z., and E.A.; Formal Analysis, M.Z. and J.W.; Investigation, J.W., M.Z., and E.A.; Resources, J.W.; Writing-Original Draft Preparation, J.W.; Writing-Review and Editing, M.Z., J.W., and E.A.; Funding Acquisition, J.W.